ciricocamila/ciricocamila/README.md

 # Hi, I'm [Camila Cirico](https://www.linkedin.com/in/ciricocamila/) 👋🏽

-I love bean bag chairs, watching the sunset and I'm a mother of a kind cat
+I love bean bag chairs, watching the sunset and I'm a mother of a kind cat.
-Product Designer (UX/UI) at Cognizant-Ford
+Product Designer (UX/UI) at Cognizant-Ford.

-Having fun here and looking for help with JS ES6+, CSS SASS and Frontend React
+Having fun here and looking for help with JS ES6+, CSS SASS and Frontend React.
-Looking to collaborate on social projects for LGBTQi+ people, black feminism and veganism
+Looking to collaborate on social projects for LGBTQi+ people, black feminism and veganism.

 Nice to meet you!
 Is there anything that I could do to help you?
 [Contact me.](https://www.linkedin.com/in/ciricocamila/)